iqtree/iqtree.github.io/doc/AliSim.md

 * `-s example.phy` is the option to supply the input alignment.

 In this example, AliSim first runs IQ-TREE to a phylogenetic tree and the best-fit substitution model (using ModelFinder) with its parameters from the input alignment `example.phy`.
 After that, AliSim generates an alignment based on the inferred tree and the best-fit substitution model.
-Moreover, AliSim also copies the gap patterns from the input alignment `example.phy` to the output alignment `alignment_mimic_0.phy`.
+Moreover, AliSim also copies the gap patterns from the input alignment `example.phy` to the output alignment `alignment_mimic.phy`.
 To disable this feature, users could add the option `--no-copy-gaps` to the command line.

 Simulating alignments from a random tree
 ------------------